Here is a list of common questions and concerns. If you don't see an answer to your question here, don't hesitate to contact us.

 Will my compost attract fruit flies or other insects?

 After a number of days, especially in the warmer weather, your compost may attract insects, therefore we recommend you keep your bucket outside and collect into a smaller receptacle indoors to limit the amount of time your food waste sits in the house.
 We also recommend you rinse your indoor receptacle every time it is emptied.
 Make sure to keep all pantry items tightly closed.
+Read more about suggestions on protecting your compost bin from critters here.

 How much can composting reduce my household garbage?